This article is about discerning why you have spiritual pain and how to find the path to spiritual healing instead.

 Let me say that again – Spirituality is Connectedness.
 Spirituality is connectedness to all things.
 It is connection to the Earth, connection to the Sky, connection to Animals, connection to Plants, connection to God, connection to Source, connection to the Universe, connection to All People and perhaps, most importantly connection to Yourself.

 Everything, solid or liquid or gas, energy or form, real or ethereal is all from the same Source.
-When you begin to understand this concept you can begin to understand what is spirituality.
+When you begin to understand this concept you can begin to understand what spirituality is.

 Spiritual pain ensues when you lose this connection.
 Spiritual healing ensues when you feel connectedness.